 RISE aims to build a community for forward-looking professionals who desire to progress their careers.
-The annual RISE Medicare Marketing & Sales Summit connects leaders and senior executives in the managed care space with content relevant to various professions from entry to mid-level and up through the c-suite.
+For this reason, RISE hosts its annual Medicare Marketing & Sales Summit to connect leaders and senior executives in the managed care space with content relevant to various professions from entry to mid-level and up through the C-suite.

 1. Supplemental benefits help smaller carriers stay competitive.

-The purpose of the RISE Medicare Marketing and Sales Summit is to teach health plans how to market their Medicare Advantage plans more effectively – Specifically, helping the small players competing against national providers better understand how to market themselves and reach the senior population.
+The RISE Medicare Marketing and Sales Summit aims to teach health plans how to market their Medicare Advantage plans more effectively – specifically, helping the small players competing against national providers better understand how to market themselves and reach the senior population.

-We met many smaller insurance carriers from states like Alabama, Iowa, and Nebraska on the first day.
+On the first day, we met many smaller insurance carriers from states like Alabama, Iowa, and Nebraska.
 Unsurprisingly, they informed us that large national companies like Blue Cross and United Health dominate these less populous states.

 These smaller agencies provide supplemental health insurance benefits to compete against big players to stay competitive.
 In addition to products and services, these vendors offer extra support through CRM, consulting, and sales channels targeted to Medicare.